s4ndisk/sms.py/README.md

 After testing I realized that the free text per day is tied to the IP that made the request

-*IF YOU WANT TO STAY ANONYMOUS, MAKE THE REQUEST OF THE TOR NETWORK*
+*IF YOU WANT TO STAY ANONYMOUS, MAKE THE REQUEST OVER THE TOR NETWORK*

 Example Output